pablo-chacon/dede-protocol/WHITEPAPER.md

      * If `winner == carrier`: funds are released with fees as usual.
      * Otherwise: full refund to platform.
    * State becomes **Finalized** and a `Resolved` event is emitted.

+Dispute resolution reflects a decision made by the platform’s own governance or legal process.
+DeDe Protocol does not investigate, adjudicate, or verify real-world facts.

 ---